steven-freed/freedactive/README.md

 ### Quick Start ES5
 *(older, more widely supported syntax)*

-In your index.html file you must have:
+Create an index.html file and an App.js file
 1. import the Freedactive framework
 2. import your entry component (e.g. App.js) and all other components you've created
 3. create div with id "app-container"
 4. initialize Freedactive in your entry component
-5. run server; copy our 'dev-server.js' node server code or use freedactive-cli to serve your web app\
+5. run server; copy our 'dev-server.js' node server code or use freedactive-cli to serve your web app

+index.html
 ```html
 <!DOCTYPE html>
     <head>